 The text on the Cylinder praises Cyrus by setting out his genealogy and portrays him as a King from a line of Kings.
 Cyrus is described as having been chosen by the Babylonian god Marduk to restore peace and order to the Babylonians.
 The text states that Cyrus was welcomed by the people of Babylon as their new ruler and entered the city in peace.
 It praises Cyrus as a benefactor of the citizens of Babylonia who improved their lives, repatriated displaced people and restored temples and cult sanctuaries across the region.

 The Cylinder was discovered in the ruins of Babylon in Mesopotamia (modern Iraq) in 1879.
-It was created and used for the ritual burial ceremony in which cylinders or foundation nails with texts, were buried under the foundations of an important building at the start of a building project.
-The building program followed the Persian conquest of Babylon in 539 BC when the Neo-Babylonian Empire was invaded by Cyrus and incorporated into his Persian Empire.
-The Cylinder’s text has been seen by biblical scholars as evidence of the repatriation of the Jewish people following their Babylonian captivity, a deed that the Book of Ezra attributes to Cyrus.
+It was created and used for the ritual burial ceremony in which cylinders or foundation nails with texts, were buried under the foundations of a prominent building at the start of a building project.
+The building program followed the Persian conquest of Babylon in 539 BC when Cyrus invaded the Neo-Babylonian Empire and incorporated into his Persian Empire.
+Biblical scholars have seen the Cylinder’s text as evidence of the repatriation of the Jewish people following their Babylonian captivity, a deed that the Book of Ezra attributes to Cyrus.

 For more insights, see our book, "MYSTERIES & TREASURES of the BRITISH MUSEUM".

 The "MYSTERIES & TREASURES of the BRITISH MUSEUM" E-book covers the essential highlights of the BRITISH MUSEUM and provides background information to help you to appreciate its many exhibits.
 This book offers insights to help make the museum's many wonders more accessible and meaningful.

 BRITISH MUSEUM is a museum at which every visit brings something new.
 This new book includes over 25 Chapters featuring the treasures in the BRITISH MUSEUM.